mountainfawkes/mountainfawkes/README.md

 <p>This is the next chapter:</p>

 <p>✶ I'm currently a student of C#/.NET and React at <a href="http://www.epicodus.com">Epicodus</a>, a 7-month coding bootcamp.</p>
-<p>✶ I’m currently learning React, Redux, Firebase, and common algorithms</p>
+<p>✶ I’m currently learning React, Redux, algorithms and data structures</p>
-<p>✶ I develop grants and grant strategy for <a href="http://projectledo.org">Project LEDO</a>, a nonprofit that facilitates LEGO robotics coding workshops to marginalized 1st- through 4th-grade students</p>
+<p>✶ I develop grants and grant strategy for <a href="http://projectledo.org">Project LEDO</a>, a nonprofit that facilitates LEGO robotics coding workshops to marginalized 1st- through 4th-grade students in the Portland area</p>
 <p>✶ Ask me about how tech can advance the climate agenda</p>
-<p>✶ Powered by cat memes, granite, cortados and <a href="https://www.tuftandneedle.com/mattress/original/">a really cozy mattress</a> (for real though)<p>
+<p>✶ Powered by cat memes, granite walls, and cortados</p>
 <p>✶ Pronouns: he/him/his</p>
+<p>✶ Reach out to me by email at <a href="mailto:jonathan.d.stull@gmail.com">jonathan.d.stull@gmail.com</a></p>

 <hr>

 <h3>Connect with me</h3>